jtan29/reading-timer/README.md

 ## Phase Four Task 3

-I found the design of my program, as depicted in the UML diagram, to be quite convoluted and confusing.
-Some of the refactoring I would consider in improving it is making the ListOfText iterable, since it holds all the Texts in my project.
-Another change I would make is making an abstract class for my GUI buttons, since there is some duplication between buttons and some of the classes could probably be combined since the buttons are used for parts of one action.
+As I worked on building this program, there were several decisions that I made early on that I think are poor design choices in the long run.
+Some of the refactoring I would consider is making the ListOfText iterable, since several parts of the program require dealing with the Texts inside the ListOfText (currently being supplied by getters).
+Another change I would make is making an abstract class for my GUI buttons, similar to the abstract class I made for my menu items.
+Due to the time constraint I made the buttons with the goal of making them work quickly, so some of the methods I used to get it working are probably unnecessarily complicated or more tightly coupled than they should be.
+When refactoring I would like to re-examine them and adjust how they work as well as incorporating the abstract class.

+I also initially considered creating a subclass for texts specifically in online formats to support including links, which was ultimately scrapped since getting the subclass to work with the rest of the program (and ListOfText) was too time-consuming.
+I think with some refactoring it would be possible to include it again, perhaps by including another list inside an iterable ListOfText.

 ## Citations